yvs1364/react-redux-challenges/02-React-Basics/03-My-first-app/README.md

 #### 4. Style

-We don't you to waste too much time on CSS today, so try to pick up the rules you need from this cheatsheet:
+We don't want you to waste too much time on CSS today, so try to pick up the rules you need from this cheatsheet:

 ```scss
 $input-height: 34px;